haskell/haskell-platform/download-website/index.markdown

     make
     make install

-Note: the *source* tarball requires that you already have ghc-6.10.4 installed.
+Note: the *source* tarball requires that you already have ghc installed.

 Specification
 -------------